YubiKey vs. TOTP Apps: Best 2FA in 2026

 5. Re-evaluate annually.
 The authentication landscape changes.
 New services add hardware key support.
 Passkeys are expanding.
 Review your setup periodically.

 The choice between hardware keys and TOTP is not binary.
-It is a spectrum, and the right answer depends on what you are protecting, who you are protecting it from, and what friction you are willing to accept.
+It is a spectrum, and the best 2FA method for you in 2026 depends on what you are protecting, who you are protecting it from, and what friction you are willing to accept.
 Either option puts you ahead of the vast majority of internet users who rely on passwords alone.

 Protect Your Passwords with PanicVault